An initiative to promote health equity, capacity-strengthening, and unique focused learning between African medical institutions and Stanford.

 Phase 2

-After training at Stanford, the Stanford Global Health African Scholars will return to their home institution with funding from Pfizer to implement their individual proposed project over the next 12 months.
-They will engage in virtual meetings with their Stanford mentors as appropriate, for continued support.
-CIGH will hold a final convening (likely in East Africa) in Year 3 with all Stanford Global Health African Scholars where they will present on the impact that their projects have achieved.
+After training at Stanford, scholars will return to their academic institutions with a grant of up to $50,000 from Pfizer to implement their individual proposed project over the next 12-months.
+They will engage in virtual meetings with the SASH team, SASH’s Continuous Improvement Coach and their Stanford mentors for continued guidance and support.
+CIGH will hold a final convening in East Africa at the end of 2026 with all 24 scholars where they will present on the impact of their projects.

 The program includes/provides: